-[Of course, this grammatical sleight-of-hand helps account for the emphasis placed by subsequent Idealists on the 'identity' of 'Thought' and 'Being', which later became the main problematic of German Idealism --, a problematic Engels also bought into.
+[Of course, this grammatical sleight-of-hand helps account for the emphasis placed by subsequent Idealists on the supposed 'identity' of 'Thought' and 'Being', which later became the main problematic of German Idealism --, a problematic Engels also bought into.
 On that, see his Ludwig Feuerbach And The End Of Classical German Philosophy.]

-There is in fact no other reason for adopting the Identity Theory of Predication, which also helps explain why it was theologians and mystics who concocted it (and why Hegel, the Mystery-Meister Himself, also appropriated it).
+There is in fact no other reason for adopting the Identity Theory of Predication, which also helps explain why it was theologians and mystics who concocted it (and why Hegel, the Mystery-Meister Himself, also eagerly appropriated it).

-Certainly not on scientific investigation.
+Certainly not on a scientific investigation of the world.

 As George Novack pointed out: